Stree0408/ENGG1340_G49-/README.md

 |Program codes in multiple files| Our group divided our code to multiple files in terms of their purposes.|
 |Proper indentation and naming styles| We have done proper indentation, and named the functions so the names represent their function in the code.|
 |In-code documentation| we have put explanations for codes to help the reader's understanding.|

-### How to Compile and Run
-> Type "make game"
->
-> Type "./game" to launch the game
->
-> Type "make clean", if you want to delete saved scores of the players.